-This course is designed to introduce students to the use of digital and/or film cameras, and the use of computers to make prints of images from their cameras.
+This course is designed to introduce students to the use of digital cameras, and the use of computers to create prints of images from their cameras.
+Students learn to use digital tools and techniques to create and manipulate visual images.
 Students need a digital camera, or film camera (35mm or medium format) capable of being operated in a manual exposure mode.